zeitgeistpm/zeitgeist/zeitgeist.md

 # Zeitgesit Protocol

 Zeitgeist is a decentralized network for creating, betting on, and resolving prediction markets.
-The platform's native currency, the Zeitgesit Token (ZTG), is used to sway the direction of the network, and as a means of last-call dispute resolution.
-Additionally, Zeitgeist is a protocol for efficient trading of prediciton market shares and will one day become the backbone of the decentralized finance eocsystem by allowing for traders to create complex financial contracts on virtually _anything_.
+The platform's native currency, the Zeitgeist Token (ZGT), is used to sway the direction of the network, and as a means of last-call dispute resolution.
+Additionally, Zeitgeist is a protocol for efficient trading of prediciton market shares and will one day become the backbone of the decentralized finance ecosystem by allowing for traders to create complex financial contracts on virtually _anything_.

 ## Zeitgeist Governance / The Zeitgeist DAO

 Zeitgeist is a blockchain network but also a DAO that oversees the health and sustainability of this network.
-Along with the stakers, the primary maintainers of the network, the ZTG holders themselves have the opportunity to evolve the protocol.
+Along with the stakers, the primary maintainers of the network, the ZGT holders themselves have the opportunity to evolve the protocol.
-In times of crisis, the ZTG holders will be the party of last resort to avert danger and protect the protocol from collapsing.
-For these reasons the ZTG is a governance token of the network.
+In times of crisis, the ZGT holders will be the party of last resort to avert danger and protect the protocol from collapsing.
+For these reasons the ZGT is a governance token of the network.
 Below we detail the governance mechanism of the Zeitgeist DAO.

 ### Advisory Committee

-When someone creates a market on Zeitgeist they have two available options for the size of the deposit they are willing to make using ZTG.
-One option is to place a large deposit for example 10 ZTG and have their market be activated right away.
+When someone creates a market on Zeitgeist they have two available options for the size of the deposit they are willing to make using ZGT.
+One option is to place a large deposit for example 10 ZGT and have their market be activated right away.
 The large deposit is there as assurance to the network that the market will not be resolved as an invalid market.
 This is because invalid markets are overall harmful for an ecosystem (see the section on [invalid markets](#invalid-markets)).